-This article is part of a series (links below).
-I would recommend reading the articles in order, starting with “Greenfield Opportunity”, which provides the required framing.
+This article is part of a series.
+I would recommend reading the articles in order, starting with “Modern IT Ecosystem”, which provides the required framing.

 Over the past ten years, the Public Cloud market has seen massive growth.
 I wrote a short article in 2013, highlighting the dominance of Amazon Web Services (AWS).
-At the time, AWS was a clear leader, however, the market has matured, resulting in three key players: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+At the time, AWS was a clear leader, however, the market has matured, resulting in three key players: Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP).

 As to which Public Cloud provider is “best” depends on multiple factors, specifically, business requirements, user-base, budget, existing investments and supporting architecture.
-To simplify the landscape, I often use the LEGO group as a way of describing the differences between the providers.
+To simplify the landscape, I often use the LEGO Group as a way of describing the differences between the providers.

 LEGO = AWS: Like LEGO, AWS is the most popular, with the largest eco-system, highest-rate of innovation and customer engagement.
 AWS is incredibly versatile, with thousands of services that can be connected to create/support a wide range of solutions.
 Similar to LEGO, AWS has a strong focus on the eco-system (via its API-Centric strategy), therefore, services tend to target technology-centric customers with software engineering expertise.